Azure-Samples/MachineLearningSamples-TDSPUCIAdultIncome/Code/01_Data_Acquisition_and_Understanding/ReadMe.md

 ## Code file documentation

 ### DataPreparation.py:
-    Purpose: To download and prepare data
+    Purpose: download and prepare data
     Language: Python
-    How it gets used: Used in Code\01\_Data\_Acquisition\_and_Understanding\Main.py Function 1: Brief description
+    How it gets used: Used in Code\01\_Data\_Acquisition\_and_Understanding\Main.py
-    Function 2: Brief description
+    downloaddata: download training and test data from the web to local

 ### Main.py:
-    Purpose:
+    Purpose: call function in DataPreparation.py to download data
-    Language:
+    Language: Python
-    How it gets used:
-    Function 1: Brief description
-    Function 2: Brief description